marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 ## Lab setup

 ### AI Platform Notebook configuration
-You will use the **AI Platform Notebooks** instance configured with the custome container image.
+You will use the **AI Platform Notebooks** instance configured with a custom container image.
 To prepare the **AI Platform Notebooks** instance:

 1. In **Cloud Shell**, navigate to the `Lab-11-KFP-CAIP/notebook_image` folder.
 2. Build the container image